-Stoptober encourages smokers to prepare to quit from the 1 October, by utilising the range of free resources and support available.
+Stoptober encourages smokers to prepare to quit from the 1 October, by using the range of free resources and support available.
 The campaign continues to recruit smokers to take part throughout the whole of October.

-Now in its seventh year, the Smokefree Health Harms campaign continues to encourage smokers to stop smoking this New Year.
+This campaign continues to encourage smokers to stop smoking this New Year.

-There’s loads of free resources and support available to help people to quit for good.
+There are a lot of free resources and support available to help people to quit for good.

-The ASH website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.
+The website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.

-The NHS choices website includes some useful tips and advice on stopping smoking, including using e-cigarettes and ways to stop smoking without putting on weight.
+This website includes some useful tips and advice on stopping smoking, including using e-cigarettes and ways to stop smoking without putting on weight.